 Salt is not the be all and end all when making bread.
 As we saw from the comparison loaves, there isn’t much of a difference in terms of the texture and height of the loaf.

 The only thing that will really stand out as a difference will be the taste.

 If you tend to buy store-bought bread, then chances are that it will contain salt.
 And since each loaf will vary in salt content, you will probably be consuming more salt than you want.

-If you are really concerned about adding salt to your loaf, you can find a recipe that does not include salt.
-Just know that your bread will not taste as good and might come out the oven flatter than you would expect.
+If you are really concerned about adding salt to your loaf or the amount of salt found in store bought bread, you can find a homemade bread recipe that does not include salt.

-To see for yourself what bread tastes like without salt, make a loaf with salt and one without it.
+To see for yourself what bread tastes like without salt, make a loaf with salt and one without it, just like I did.
 You will be surprised at the difference!